-A select group of six (6) students will join BLI Director and Mindful Leadership Researcher Ram Mahalingam and BLI Academic Program Specialist and Mindful Cohort program manager, Elizabeth Rohr, on a 3-week, immersive peace leadership journey in Japan.
-Students will observe and learn about peace studies, mindfulness and a variety of contemplative practices with a focus on Japanese Buddhism, and social-cultural perspectives.
+Overview: A select group of 10 students will join BLI Director and Mindful Leadership Researcher Ram Mahalingam and the BLI Mindful Leader Fellowship program manager on a three-week, immersive leadership journey in Japan.

-- Must have a valid passport (that does not expire prior to May 22, 2020).
+- Must have a valid passport (that does not expire prior to the return date).

-Acceptance to the Japan AO will provide the following:
+Acceptance to the Global Peace Leadership Opportunity in Japan will provide the following:

 You will be asked to provide your own funding for: